How to book and when we need to inspect

 General advice – all information can be submitted remotely and we will contact you to further discuss your enquiry.

-When you undertake a building project, you're legally obliged as the property owner to make sure construction meets building regulations.
-It is therefore essential that the person carrying out the work ensures that suitable arrangements are made for safe access to the work so that our surveyors can undertake inspections.
+When you undertake a building project, you are legally obliged as the property owner to make sure construction meets building regulations.
+It is essential that the person carrying out the work ensures that our surveyors can undertake inspections safely.

 What do I need to do?

 If you used an agent to make your application, they should have provided you with a copy of our approval/acknowledgement notice and any drawings associated with your application.
-We would recommend giving a copy of these to your builder so he has an approved set of drawings to work from.
+We would recommend giving a copy of these to your contractor to work from.

 We recommend you take a personal involvement by discussing your project with our surveyor.
-This helps clear up any problems before your contractor leaves the site, and avoid issues that can arise from a lack of communication.
-Inspection reports are restricted to requirements covered by Building Regulations current at that time.
-They do not constitute evidence that the Building Regulations have been satisfied.
-It remains the responsibility of the person carrying out the work to ensure that the work complies with the Building Regulations.
+This helps clear up any problems before your contractor leaves the site.
+Inspection reports are restricted to requirements covered by building regulations current at that time.
+They do not constitute evidence that building regulations have been satisfied.
+It remains the responsibility of the person carrying out the work to ensure that the work complies with building regulations.